 Employees are entitled to 30 days’ paid sick leave in a year.
 An employer can ask employees to submit a medical certificate if they are sick for 3 continuous days.

-Female employees are entitled to 90 days’ maternity leave out of which 45 days are compensated at full pay while the remaining is paid at full pay by the social security system.
+Female employees are entitled to 98 days of maternity leave for each pregnancy out of which 45 days are compensated at full pay while the remaining is paid at full pay by the social security system.

-Employees are entitled to unpaid personal leave for essential errands according to the employer’s work policies and rules.
+Employees are entitled to three days' paid leave for essential errands according to the employer’s work policies and rules.

 Military Service Leave